ropensci/roweb3/content/blog/2026-02-05-palaeoverse-ssi-grant/index.md

 2. A dedicated, full-time Community Engagement Coordinator who will develop and run bespoke community training events on research software development (like [The Carpentries](https://carpentries.org)), hackathons, and a dedicated mentorship program (modeled after the [rOpenSci Champions Program](/champions/)) to train the next generation of Palaeoverse contributors.
 3. Funds for travel and subsistence for the community training events, hackathons, and mentorship program.

-Altogether, we hope that, by devoting these resources to Palaeoverse over the next two years, we will build a strong community of users and contributors that will sustain the Palaeoverse R packages and broader organization for many years to come.

 ### Getting involved in Palaeoverse

 We are extremely excited for the future of Palaeoverse, and we invite you to join us on this next chapter, whether or not you are a paleontologist!